 Other less commonly occurring categories of periodontitis include disease associated with genetic disorders, necrotizing ulcerative periodontal diseases, abscesses of the periodontium, periodontitis associated with endodontic lesions and developmental or acquired deformities and conditions.

-This course focuses on chronic periodontitis; by far the most common form of the disease.
+Studies show that patients may experience periods of relative quiescence and bursts of rapidly progressing disease activity.7 This course focuses on periodontitis; by far the most common form of the disease.